GEOG-465-Spr-2015/Class_workspace/glossary/glossay.md

 First of all, control flow is the order in which the file will execute.
 Typically, this will be from the top to the bottom.

 Control flow statements alter the order in which the code is executed.
 These types of statements include
-	if/else statements
+	if/else statements,
-	for loops
+	for loops,
-	while loops
+	while loops,
 	break statements
 ```
 count=0